Art Howe (American football)

-Early years
+Early life

 Howe was born in South Orange, New Jersey, in 1890.
 His father, Solomon Howe (born April 1856), was a Massachusetts native and was a wholesaler dealer of dry goods.
 His mother, Mable Rose (Almy) Howe (born September 1863), was a New York native.
 Howe played high school football at Columbia High School in Maplewood, New Jersey and at The Hotchkiss School in Lakeville, Connecticut.

 Yale University

 Howe enrolled at Yale University in 1908.
 He played for the Yale Bulldogs football team as a quarterback from 1909 to 1911.
 As a sophomore in 1909, Howe led the team to a perfect 10–0 record, as the Yale team outscored its opponents by a combined score of 209–0.
 At the end of the 1909 season, Howe was selected as a second-team All-American by Walter Camp.
 After another strong year in 1910, Howe was unanimously elected by his teammates as the captain of Yale's 1911 football team.
 As a senior, he set a collegiate record by returning 18 kicks in a November 1911 game against Princeton.
 After the 1911 season, Howe was selected as the first-team All-American quarterback by Collier's Weekly (as selected by Walter Camp), The New York Globe, W.S.
 Farnsworth, Dr. Henry L. Williams, and Charles Chadwick.

-While attending Yale, Howe was, according to profile in the Boston Daily Globe, also a leader in religious life at the university, the strongest man in his class, an excellent scholar, and one of the best hockey players in college.
+While attending Yale, Howe led a religious life at the university, studied well, and played hockey.

 At the end of December 1911, Howe agreed to return in the fall of 1912 as the school's head football coach, after graduating with Yale's Class of 1912.
 In his one year as head coach, Howe led the 1912 Yale football team to a 7–1–1 record, with the only loss coming against that year's national championship team from Harvard.

 During the period from 1899 to 1912, Yale had 14 different head football coaches in 14 years – despite compiling a combined record of 127–11–10 in those years.
 During that 14-year span, the Yale football team has also been recognized as the national championship team by one or more of the major national championship selectors on seven occasions – 1900 (Billingsley, Helms, Houlgate, National Championship Foundation, Parke Davis), 1901 (Parke Davis), 1902 (Parke Davis), 1905 (Parke Davis, Whitney), 1906 (Billingsley, Parke Davis, Whitney), 1907 (Billingsley, Helms, Houlgate, National Championship Foundation, Parke Davis, Whitney), and 1909 (Billingsley, Helms, Houlgate, National Championship Foundation, Parke Davis).